310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 Huh…?
 What does that mea—
 {% endbubble %}

-{% bubble Chiaki grin %}
+{% bubble Chiaki smileconfident %}
 Akehoshi!
 Takamine!
 What’s up, what’re you guys up to!?
 Are you sitting around and having a nice chat!?
 Sounds fun!
 Make some space for me! ☆
 {% endbubble %}

 {% bubble Midori surprised %}
 Gah!?
-Hey, watch it… Please don’t jump on me out of nowhere… You almost broke my spine…
+Hey, watch it…!
+Please don’t jump on me out of nowhere — You almost broke my spine…
 {% endbubble %}

-{% bubble Subaru angry2 %}
+{% bubble Subaru glare %}
 Yeah!
 We’re used to it by now, but you’d get arrested if you hugged a stranger out of nowhere, y’know?

 Officer~!
 This man is a pervert!